Simon Murphy (conductor): Education and early years

 Murphy made his Amsterdam Het Concertgebouw and Brussels Le Palais des Beaux-Arts (BOZAR / Centre for Fine Arts) conducting débuts in 2004, and his débuts at the Handel Festival, Halle, in 2008 and Bachfest Leipzig in 2010.
-In the double role of conductor/soloist (viola), Murphy has appeared at major venues and festivals including The Concertgebouw Amsterdam, Sydney Festival, Istanbul Music Festival and Premiere Performances Hong Kong.
-As a guest conductor, he has worked with a wide variety of ensembles, choirs and orchestras ranging from the Queensland Symphony Orchestra to the Latvian State Choir and Strasbourg Philharmonic Orchestra.
+In 2012, Murphy was appointed music advisor to the Netherlands' Prinsjes Festival.
+Between 2012 and 2019, he was curator of the Classical & Jazz Stage at the Netherlands' Embassy Festival.